carl92xu/ece445/lab_notebook.md

 ## 4/6/2024
 ### Components Arrived
-Most of our components arrived by today, and Nava went ahead to soldier ESP32 chip onto the PCB, but we realized that it is way too small, plus we have no way of testing it.
+Most of our components arrived by today, and Laurenz went ahead to soldier ESP32 chip onto the PCB, but we realized that it is way too small, plus we have no way of testing it.
 So we decided to purchase ESP32 dev module so that we could test code on breadboards first, and they also have bluetooth and wifi built in, saving us a lot of work connecting new components.